 This is my current favourite.
 Not suitable for all weathers, like today when it is cold and wet and there is no sun.
 Recently I read that your body's own antibiotics, called antimicrobial peptides, are released by vitamin D. So if your vitamin D levels are low then you are more likely to get colds, flu and other respiratory infections.

-Vitamin D Council recommends that at the first sign of a cold to use 2,000 units of Vitamin D per kilogram of body weight.
+Dr John Cannell the founder of the Vitamin D Council recommends that at the first sign of a cold to use 2,000 units of Vitamin D per kilogram of body weight.
 The dose would be taken once a day for three days.
 In Europe this is called "stoss" therapy and is safe to do, unless you have a high blood calcium for any reason.
 For this, he suggests using 50,000 IU capsules of vitamin D3 which are a medicine not a supplement.
 He warns that this is only to be done for the three day period as taking that dose every day for months or years is toxic and could cause death.

 The Sun